Monday, September 12, 2022

 Plaster crumbled down from the ceiling, landing on the splintered wooden floor and on the once grand dining table whose legs no longer supported it.
 We gathered along the table’s edge: me, the skinny rat, and the ghosts of the people who once lived here.
 Molly was outside foraging.
 A risky undertaking for a child, but there wasn’t anybody out there who could hurt her anymore.

-The sound of small feet shuffled toward me.
-I pulled my attention away from the prospect of dinner.
+The sound of small feet shuffled toward me, pulling my attention away from the prospect of breakfast.
 Molly stopped in the archway leading into the room, her frail body bundled in layers of makeshift outerwear.
-She watched me for a moment, out of breath.
-I managed a weary smile.
+Breathing heavily, she watched me for a moment.
+Then she extended her hand, the holes in her knit gloves widening, exposing her small fingers.
+Several green sprigs lay limp across her palm.
+“I found food.”

 She entered the decaying dining hall, plopped upon my backpack, and sank her teeth into the greens as if they were savory flanks of meat.